 Bonfires were burned on the occasion, a ritual that continues today.
 However, in the Swedish-speaking areas of the country – both Finnish and Swedish are official languages in Finland – people have been happy just to put up a well-decorated maypole.

 In the old days, unmarried women would use special charms and bend over a well, naked, in order to see their future husband’s reflection.
 In another, considerably more modest tradition, one that continues today, a young lady can collect seven different sorts of flowers and place them under her pillow.
 She will see her future husband in a dream.

-Nowadays, Midsummer is also a celebration of St John (hence the Finnish name for the holiday: Juhannus), a time for some people to consume vast quantities of alcohol and a popular weekend for weddings and confirmations.
+Nowadays, Midsummer is also a celebration of Saint John (hence the Finnish name for the holiday: Juhannus), a time for some people to consume vast quantities of alcohol and a popular weekend for weddings and confirmations.

 My first Midsummer